Best Camping in New England: Top Tent & Car Campgrounds You’ll Love

 The tides of Cobscook Bay average 24 feet and can reach 28 feet in some situations.
 By contrast, the tides in the southern part of Maine’s coast average about 9 feet.

 This is a fabulous park for tide-pooling, paddling, clamming, and wildlife watching.
-The campground at Cobscook Bay State Park contains a mix of 106 reservable and non-reservable campsites that are nicely spread out and very private.
+The campground at Cobscook Bay State Park features 106 campsites, 106 of which are reservable and the rest non-reservable, nicely spread out and very private.

 There are several waterfront sites and others that are perched on a cliff overlooking the water with no water access.
 Amenities include hot showers, a boat launch, a playground, and covered picnic pavilions.

-Campsites do not have hookups, but there are potable water faucets throughout the campground.
+Campsites do not have hookups, but potable water faucets are available throughout the campground.

 Plan Your Trip to Cobscook Bay State Park